Over the Door of Your Church

 I intend no criticism of anyone or any church in the following presentation.
 However, since I was very young, and began considering the various aspects of religion as I was being exposed to it in Baptist Sunday School, Training Union, Royal Ambassadors, Sanctuary Sermons, and tent revival meetings, I didn’t understand why there were so many denominations.
 Is there so much disagreement in what is given us in the Holy Bible that the Church cannot be united?
 All the denominations appeared to be using the same Holy Bible as their guide to righteous living and salvation.
 However, as I have traveled through life and attended various churches, other denominations as well as the denomination I was reared in, I noticed practices that didn’t seem to be in accordance with the Bibles that I read.
 How could interpretations of what God intended for righteous living and salvation be so different to the many learned Bible Scholars?

 Why would instruction so important to our salvation be so vague or obscure?
 How many in the Christian Church critically assess the doctrine of the church to which they belong?
-Do they just accept the one of their childhood, which was selected by their parents?
+Do they just accept the one of their childhoods, which was selected by their parents?
 I have noted changes that have been made, apparently after assessments were made.
 Perhaps some of these changes were made for factors other than doctrine.

 The translations, or interpretations, are massaged through many Bible versions and evolvement of languages over the many years, with paraphrasing and verse adjustments.
 There has also been much disagreement among the Bible Scholars as they prepared the various versions.
 It seems that all these aspects of evolvement of and presentation of the Holy Bible present many dangers of Heresy (The American Heritage Dictionary of the English Language, 1976).
 It seems, when considering various aspects of practice among the churches and denominations, that there is an element of “cafeteria religion” in picking those practices to be followed.
 What are the justifications for selections?

-The roles of women in the Church has changed in ways that appear to be prohibited by the Bible.
+The roles of women in the Church have changed in ways that appear to be prohibited by the Bible.
 Dress of Church officials vary from elaborate to indistinguishable.
 Prayer to God and prayer through intermediaries to God.
 Forgiveness from God and forgiveness by intermediaries.
 Music in the Church varies from no instruments to full orchestras.
 Communion is conducted in a variety of way using various utensils and serving methods.
 Baptism is viewed and conducted differently by denomination and church.
 The Bible instructs on the folly of debt, but churches accumulate large amounts of debt to build facilities and do other things in the hope that “they will come” to fill the voids.

 I am sure that I am not the only one that has made observations and had reservations concerning various aspects of Christian Church life and teachings.
 There are many publications offering further explanations of the Bible.
 This even extends into the realm of fiction, such as the “Left Behind” series of books.
 Who could not imagine the events and consequences described in these books without the benefit of the books?
 Why are these “supplemental” publications needed in order to teach and understand the words of God and His Messenger, Jesus Christ, our Lord and Savior.